Carnaby’s Crusaders LTD

 Artificial Breeding Tubes have been the resulting work of dedicated individuals like Wally Kerkhof, Denis Saunders, Ron Johnstone, Tony Kirby and Rick Dawson, along with the support of several organizations such as Moore Catchment Council, Chittering Landcare and Serpentine Jarrahdale Landcare.
 The results have been a lifeline to the species, and continue to support the recovery.

-We always pay homage to the inventor of the Artificial Cockatoo Tube in Wally Kerkhof.
+We always pay homage to the inventor of the Artificial Cockatoo Hollow in Wally Kerkhof.
 His original design can still be seen throughout the streets and greater shire of Moora with over 100 hung from trees and poles.
 Wally’s invention has been the saving of the species thus far, with his Artificial Hollows fledging hundreds of Carnaby’s over the past 35 years.

 Artificial Cockatoo Tubes